Semi-derived Ringel-Hall algebras and Drinfeld double: Hereditary categories with tilting objects

-For the case of hereditary abelian $k$-category with a tilting object, Happel gave the following characterization. \begin{theorem}[\cite{Ha}] Let $\ch$ be a connected hereditary abelian $k$-category with tilting object.
-Then $\ch$ is derived equivalent to $\mod H$ for some finite-dimensional hereditary $k$-algebra $H$ or derived equivalent to $\Coh (\X)$ for some weighted projective line $\X$. \end{theorem}
+For a hereditary abelian $\K$-linear category with a tilting object, D. Happel gave the following characterization. \begin{theorem}[\cite{Ha}] Let $\ch$ be a connected hereditary abelian $\K$-linear category with a tilting object.
+Then $\ch$ is derived equivalent to $\mod H$ for some finite-dimensional hereditary $\K$-algebra $H$ or derived equivalent to $\Coh (\X)$ for some weighted projective line $\X$. \end{theorem}

-Recall that a \emph{weighted projective line} $\X=(\P^1,\bD,\bp)$ is specified by a collection of distinct points $\bD=(\lambda_1,\dots,\lambda_n)$ in the projective line $\P^1$ over a field $k$, and a \emph{weight sequence} $\bp=(p_1,\dots,p_n)$.
-Geigle and Lenzing \cite{GL} have associated to each weighted projective line $\X$ a category $\Coh\X$ of coherent sheaves, which is the quotient category of the category of finitely generated $\bL(\bp)$-graded $S(\bp,\bD)$-modules, modulo the \emph{Serre subcategory} of finite length modules.
-Here $\bL(\bp)$ is the rank one additive group